A love letter to golf…

 Golf & Physical Health

-It inspired me to get into running, into walking and into general health, plus being on the course you get a lot of steps in, breathing in fresh air and soaking up the sun.
-What’s not to love about that.
-Within 6 months I’d lost 25KGs and felt the best I’d felt in more than 8 years.
+It inspired me to get into running, walking and general health.
+Being on the course you get a lot of steps in, breathing in fresh air and soaking up the sun.
+What’s not to love about that?
+Within 6 months I’d lost 25KGs and felt the best I’d felt in 10 years.

-Not only that but the time outside made me want to continue to exercise outside, take in the marvelous creation we have around us, and especially, a desire to take care of the physical health of our world.
+On top of that the time outside made me want to continue to be outside, nurturing a desire to take care of the environment we are stewards of.

 Golf & Mental Health